5 Foolproof Strategies for Optimizing an Online Community Site

 5. Highly Personalized User Profiles

-Because your community’s users are its most valuable asset, you want to encourage them to contribute as much as possible.
-Users with highly customized profiles tend to spend more time creating and sharing content.
-Nudge your users towards creating more complete profiles to encourage greater content volume.
+Since your online community’s users are your most valuable asset, you want to encourage them to contribute as much as possible.
+Users with highly customized profiles spend more time creating and sharing content.
+Nudge your users to make more complete profiles to encourage greater content volume.

-This also plays into UX design for business communities, where unique employee profiles can make it easier for users to identify official employee or executive accounts when communicating or planning events with one another.
+This also influences UX design for business communities.
+Unique employee profiles can help users identify official employee or executive accounts when communicating or planning events with one another.

 Be Your Users’ Social Facilitator

 A great community website acts like the gracious host of a formal party, introducing guests to one another and fostering a sense of togetherness that would not occur on its own.
-This approach guarantees sustainable user contributions, whether your user community is made up of unknown website visitors, existing leads, or even company employees.
+This approach guarantees sustainable user contributions, whether your user community comprises unknown website visitors, existing leads, or company employees.